Master of Arts in Clinical Mental Health Counseling

 PROGRAM OF STUDY FOR THE MASTER OF ARTS IN CLINICAL MENTAL HEALTH COUNSELING

-Admission Requirements: Baccalaureate degree from an accredited college or university; complete application to the Graduate School; official general GRE exam scores; a completed Department of Human Development and Psychological Counseling questionnaire.
+Admission Requirements: Baccalaureate degree from an accredited college or university; complete application to the Graduate School; official general GRE exam scores; a completed Department of Human Development and Psychological Counseling questionnaire; and attendance of an on campus group interview.

 To be considered for admission, applicants must meet the criteria for admission to the Graduate School.
 Meeting this condition does not guarantee admission.